MoHeydarian/galaxy-hub/src/tutorials/collections/index.md

 3) Tag these (two) collections with descriptive tags
 4) Run FastQC on these data to get an idea of the quality of these samples

+Remember to use the Computational Genomics Course [Galaxy instance](http://ecg2018.bioch.virginia.edu/galaxy/).

 Getting data from Data Libraries